sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 The upmentioned design pattern are a must-know set of development pattern; but knowing them is not enough!
 Using design pattern is the keypoint that makes the difference between a wretched software (even if working) and a excellent software.

+My recommendation is to spend effort in challenging yourself using one Design Pattern at a time, day by day...
+Until their usage will be natural in your software design process.

-All the code shown in this post is availabe on github.
+All the code shown in this post is availabe here on github.